1997–98 activists kidnappings in Indonesia: Team Mawar

 The Team Mawar (Team Rose) is a small unit within the Kopassus Group IV, part of the Indonesian Army.
 This team is the alleged mastermind behind the pro-democracy activists kidnappings.

 These events took 11 members of the Team Mawar to the Military High Court (Mahmilti II) in April 1999.
 Bambang Kristiono (Commander of the Team Mawar) was sentenced to 22 months in jail and expelled from the army.
-The court also sentenced the Infantry Captain Fausani Syahrial (FS) Deputy Commander Multhazar, Infantry Captain Sulistiyo Budi Nugroho, Infantry Captain Julius Selvanus and Infantry Captain Budi Harto to 20 months in prison and discharged all of them from active service.
+The court also sentenced the Infantry Captain Fausani Syahrial (FS) Deputy Commander Multhazar, Infantry Captain Sulistiyo Budi Nugroho, Infantry Captain Yulius Selvanus and Infantry Captain Budi Harto to 20 months in prison and discharged all of them from active service.
 However, years later Fausani Multhazar and Untung Budi Harto emerged as commanders of military districts in Central Java and the Maluku islands respectively.
 The officers appealed to the Supreme Court, whose verdict was never made public.

 At the same time, six other soldiers were sentenced to one year and four months in prison but they kept their positions in the army.
 They were Infantry Captain Dada Hendra Yuda, Infantry Captain Djaka Budi Utama and Infantry Captain Fauka Noor Farid.
 Sergeant Sunaryo, Sergeant Sigit Sugianto and Sergeant Sukadi were sentenced to 1 year in prison.
 According to the confession of Mayor Bambang Kristiono, Commander of the Team Mawar, during the Military Tribunal, the person who ordered the activist abductions was Colonel Chairawan, but he was never brought to trial so it can not be confirmed.

 An article published in 2007 by The South China Morning Post stated that "two members of the so-called Team Mawar have been promoted to important military posts".
 In the same article, Haris Azhar, from the Commission for Missing Persons and Victims of Violence, said that "the Team Mawar case was another example of the political establishment's reluctance to settle human rights abuses and pursue meaningful reform of the TNI".